 - Through which authority

-For instance, some places may only hire licensed armed officers.
+For instance, some places may only hire licensed armed officers or former police officers.
 By mentioning your certification early on, you’ll win some extra points from the HR.

 Also, provide information about your specialization (if you have any).
 For example, state if you are qualified to work in banks, at airports, or for armored car companies.
 Depending on the guidelines in your area, you may need a specialized license to work in these fields.